kacox1251/unit2-homework-bootstrap/README.md

 The page can be navigated through the links on the top right of the page.
 There is a link to the "About" page, the "Portfolio" page, and the "Contact" page.
 On the "About" page you can see a photo of me and read a little bit about me.
 On the "Portfolio" page you can see tiles that contain links to my complete projects.
-Just hover and clock on the links and it will dirdct you to them.
+Just hover and clock on the links and it will direct you to them.
 On the "Contact" page you will find a form where you can fill out your Name, Email adress, and your Message.
 Clicking the submit button will send me your message.

 ## Credits

-Credit to this project belongs to me.
+Credit for this project belongs to me.
+Credit for the styling belongs to https://getbootstrap.com/.

 ## Liscense

 MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [2019] [Krystal Cox]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal